AudioKit/AudioKit/AudioKit/README.md

 As of AudioKit 5.0, all platforms are managed through the single `AudioKit.xcodeproj` project file, which includes targets for each of the supported platforms (macOS, iOS, tvOS).

-## Playgrounds

-The `Dev.playground` playgrounds for iOS and macOS are now included as part of the main `AudioKit.xcodeproj`, with respective dependencies on the platform targets.
-Access to `Dev.playground/` allows AudioKit developers to build playgrounds before adding them into the main AudioKit Playgrounds project.

 ## iOS

 This directory contains all iOS-specific components including UIKit user interface elements that are only accessible to iOS.
 The AudioKit Test Suite for iOS is also kept in `iOS/`.